mleoking/LeoTaskApp/README.md

     java -jar leotaskapp.jar

-If the application runs fine, you can then use any text editor to modify its configuration in tasks.xml or tasks#.xml, and rerun (the 3rd step) the application using the modified configuration.
+If the application runs successfully, you can use any text editor to modify its configuration in tasks.xml or tasks#.xml, and then rerun (the 3rd step) the application.

 # References